Republican Herald

 The Republican Herald is a daily newspaper serving Pottsville, Schuylkill County, Pennsylvania.
-The newspaper is owned by Times-Shamrock Communications.
+The newspaper is owned by MediaNews Group, a subsidiary of Alden Global Capital.

 History

 The Republican-Herald was founded in 1884 as The Daily Republican by Joseph Henry Zerbey.
 In 1995, J.H.
 Zerbey Newspapers, Inc., the parent company of the Pottsville Republican, purchased the 120-year-old Shenandoah Evening Herald, to form the Pottsville Republican & Evening Herald.
 Times Shamrock Communications purchased J.H.
 Zerbey Newspapers and subsequently the newspaper in 2003.
 In 2004, the newspaper became a morning newspaper, renamed the Republican & Herald.
 In 2009, the "&" was dropped from the cover title.

 In 2005, the paper had an average daily circulation of 26,747.
 As of 2019, newsstand prices were $1.00 for the daily edition and $2.00 for the combined Saturday/Sunday "Weekend Edition".

 In 1979, writers Gilbert M. Gaul and Elliot G. Jaspin won a Pulitzer Prize for Local Investigative Specialized Reporting for stories on the destruction of the Blue Coal Company by men with ties to organized crime.

+In August 2023, Times-Shamrock Communications sold the newspaper and three other daily newspapers to MediaNews Group, a subsidiary of Alden Global Capital.